Our Net Energy Plan

-- We are now testing and perfecting new switches that are twice as small and twice as numerous as our present switches.
-This will allow us to initially increase the electric current in our device by about 40%.
-We get leverage with that as well, increasing yield by a factor of 4 to 40 J.
+- We perfected in 2023 new switches that are twice as small and twice as numerous as our previous switches.
+This allowed us to initially increase the electric current in our device by about 50%.

 - We will then turn on the full power of our capacitor bank, going up from eight capacitors to twelve and from 40 kV to 45 kV.
-That will increase our current and compression by more than 60% and our yield by 8 to about 300 J.
+That will increase our current and compression by more than 60%.

 a 3-fold increase in compression will give us a 75-fold increase in yield